A fresh take on Faith, Family, Community, Church and an occasional consideration of squirrel migratory patterns...or not. :-)

 Jesus knew He was the answer to man's sin problem.
 And He still is today.
 Remove from the Christian faith the Cross and we have no faith at all.
 It is foundational to our faith.

-Matthew 16:24 issues the challenge, "Then said Jesus unto his disciples, If any [man] will come after me, let him deny himself, and take up his cross
+Matthew 16:24 issues the challenge, "Then said Jesus unto his disciples, If any [man] will come after me, let him deny himself, and take up his cross, and follow me."

 The radical optimism of the Cross beckons us to a life of service unto God.
 Paul writing to the Corinthians in his first letter to them writes in 2:2, "For I determined not to know any thing among you, save Jesus Christ, and him crucified."